The Office Christmas specials: Part 2

-Brent tells Neil that he has a date for the Christmas party, when he really does not.
-With Gareth's help, he searches Internet romance websites for suitable women, and lines up three possible candidates for blind dates.
-He takes the first to dinner, but accidentally steers the conversation to breasts.
-He calls from his car to arrange a meeting with the second woman (voiced by Julia Davis), who does not realise who Brent is, and mocks the manager from The Office documentary.
-Brent hangs up.
-On the third date, Brent immediately finds the woman unattractive and boring.
+Brent does not have a date for the Christmas party, but tells Neil that he does.
+With Gareth's help, he searches Internet romance websites for suitable women, and arranges three dates.
+All go badly.
 Dawn returns to Britain and arrives at the office.
 She and Tim immediately recreate old times by winding up Gareth.
 Brent pushes Neil's patience too far when he brings his dog into the office to show to the staff.
 Neil bars Brent from the office and later stops anyone who does not work for Wernham Hogg from going to the Christmas dinner.
-At the party, Brent anxiously awaits his fourth blind date.
+At the party, Brent anxiously awaits his fourth date.
 When the woman, Carol, arrives, she and Brent hit it off straight away.
-Lee tells Dawn that it is time to leave.
-She and Tim say awkward goodbyes and she leaves with Lee.
+Lee tells Dawn that it is time to leave, and she and Tim say awkward goodbyes.

-In the taxi, Dawn opens her "Secret Santa" present: an oil painting set from Tim with the words, "Never give up" written next to Dawn's sketch of Tim, which she had made earlier in the day.
+In the taxi, Dawn opens her "Secret Santa" present: an oil painting set from Tim with the words, "Never give up" written next to her sketch of him, which she had made earlier in the day.
 Brent walks his date to her car and she gestures through the window for him to call her.
-Returning to the office, he is subject to yet another offensive comment from Chris Finch (Ralph Ineson) about his date, and Brent, in a moment of anger, and having finally been pushed too far with the insults, tells him bluntly, "Chris.
-Why don't you fuck off".
-In the final scenes, Dawn returns to the office and kisses Tim, indicating that she has left Lee.
-The whole office staff gather for a group photo.
+Returning to the office, Chris Finch (Ralph Ineson) insults her, and Brent tells him bluntly, "Chris, why don't you fuck off?".
+In the final scenes, Dawn returns to the office, having broken up with Lee, and kisses Tim.
+The office staff gather for a group photo.
 Brent asks to have a group photo of just him and the "old gang".
-While David, Tim, Dawn, Gareth, and the rest of the office members gather round for the photo, David finally manages to make his colleagues laugh, with an impersonation of Frank Spencer.
+While David, Tim, Dawn, Gareth, and the rest of the office members gather round for the photo, David makes his colleagues laugh with an impersonation of Frank Spencer.